How to use Instagram hashtags to make people love your brand

 Themes can be a lot of fun.
 Here are a few to consider for your business:

 #motivationalmonday: You can add some positivity to your feed by enjoying a motivational Monday for a good working week.

 Sometimes, you can share quotes or life lessons, for instances:

-Remember to create a plan to share throughout the week using this hashtag.
+Remember to create a plan for your posts throughout the week using this hashtag.

 Tip #3: Drive traffic to your blog

-Use these following hashtags to promote a new blog post or showcase your Instagram audience that you’re working on:
+Use these following hashtags to promote a new blog post or showcase your Instagram audience what you’re working on:

 #blogging: While you’re writing a new blog post, screenshot a photo and then add it on your Instagram with using this hashtag.

 #newblogpost: You’ve just published a new blog post, share your featured image on Instagram and add this hashtag.
 It will direct people to your blog via the bio.

 #instablogger: This is another tag to add to your blogging hashtags.